awsdocs/aws-lambda-developer-guide/doc_source/services-alb.md

 }
 ```

-Your function processes the event and returns a response to the load balancer in JSON\.
-Elastic Load Balancing converts the response to HTTP and returns it to the user\.
+Your function processes the event and returns a response document to the load balancer in JSON\.
+Elastic Load Balancing converts the document to an HTTP success or error response and returns it to the user\.

-**Example Response Format**
+**Example Response Document format**

 ```
 {